CADMonkey21/p2pool-go-VTC/README.md

 ### Current State: Alpha (Functional)

 The node is currently in a **functional alpha stage**.
 The core P2P, RPC, and Stratum functionalities are working together.
-You can compile and run the node, connect it to `vertcoind`, and have a miner connect to it.
-The pool will serve jobs to the miner, accept submissions, and automatically adjust the difficulty based on the miner's hashrate.

-**The primary missing feature is the broadcasting of validated shares to the P2P network, which is required for payouts.**
+The program can be compiled and run to create a functional mining pool that can **successfully connect to other p2pool peers**.

+**What's Working:**
+* Connects to `vertcoind` and continuously fetches block templates.
+* **Establishes stable P2P connections** with other nodes on the network.
+* Runs a full Stratum server that accepts miners, handles the handshake, and sends jobs.
+* Implements a working Variable Difficulty (Vardiff) engine.
+* Accepts share submissions from miners (full cryptographic validation is the next major step).

+**Next Steps:** The immediate focus is on implementing the logic to process and broadcast shares across the P2P network.

 ## Prerequisites